- Medicare Advantage (Part C) combines Medicare Part A and Part B coverage with additional benefits like dental, vision

 With original Medicare, you’re required to pay an out-of-pocket monthly premium for Medicare Part B. This premium is adjusted each year and is calculated based on your income tax filed for 2019.

 Medicare Part B also has a yearly out-of-pocket deductible.
 After meeting this deductible, you’re required to pay 20 percent of all Medicare-approved services.

 A Medicare Advantage plan might also include its own monthly premium and yearly deductible in addition to your Medicare Part B costs.

 The total cost of a Medicare Advantage Plan is generally determined by premiums, deductibles, copayments, how often and where you seek services, the types of services you need, and whether you receive Medicaid.

 Advantages of Medicare Advantage

-- Many MA plans offer additional coverage that Original Medicare doesn’t offer, like prescription drugs, dental, vision, hearing, and more.
+- Many Medicare Advantage plans offer additional coverage that original Medicare doesn’t offer, like prescription drugs, dental, vision, hearing, and more.

-- MA plans offer in-network care, which can be more easily coordinated.
+- Medicare Advantage plans offer in-network care, which can be more easily coordinated.

 Researchhas shown that Medicare Advantage plans may result in lower prices on medical services compared with original Medicare.